tauri-apps/tauri-docs/docs/guides/architecture/security.md

 ### Educate Your Users

 True security really means that unexpected behaviour cannot happen.
 So in a sense, being more secure means having the peace of mind in knowing that ONLY those things that you want to happen can happen.
 In the real world, though, this is a utopian "dream".
-However, by removing as many vectors as possible and building on a solid foundation, your choice for Tauri is a signal to your users that you really care about them, their safety, and their devices.
+However, by removing as many vectors as possible and building on a solid foundation, your choice of Tauri is a signal to your users that you really care about them, their safety, and their devices.

 ## Threat Models